rsmets/personal-site/src/content/work/found-audio.md

 ### Final Touches

 Adding CloudFront in front of S3, the object store, was as trivial as typing this sentence but made a tangible difference in the media's loading speed.

+### 2025 Updates

+This project was originally created in 2023 and is now being updated for 2025.
+Please enjoy [this](https://found-audio-groove.vercel.app/discover) preview!
+It was made nearly exclusively with the latest AI developer tools I mentioned in various end of 2024 blog posts.